 Ms Alison Davis - Member

 Originally a graduate chemist, Alison has worked in IT roles in the pharmaceuticals and life sciences sector for 31 years, 17 of them as CIO.
 Since November 2013, she has been the CIO for the Francis Crick Institute.
 Her work in leading the team that set up the IT capability for the Crick was recognised with the Women in IT 2018 CIO of the Year award.
 Alison is mum to a teenage son and daughter.
 She is also a governor at her son's state grammar school.
 She is enthusiastic about encouraging women to follow careers in STEM subjects in general and IT in particular.

-Royden has been on the governing body since 2007, as a parent governor and as a co-opted governor, and in 2018 moved from being a trustee to a member of the governing board.
-Royden has lived in the local area since 1986 and was previously a governor at Cromer Road School.
+Royden has been on the governing body since 2007, as a parent trustee and as a co-opted trustee, and in 2018 moved from being a trustee to a member of the governing board.
+Royden has lived in the local area since 1986 and was previously a trustee at Cromer Road School.
 Professionally, Royden works in areas of IT enabled business change in commerce and education.
-Royden is a Chartered IT professional.
+Royden is a chartered IT professional.

 Ms Debbie Lane - Member

 Debbie has been on the governing body since 2006, first as a parent governor and now co-opted and has moved from being a trustee to a member of the governing board.
 Her two daughters both attended the school.
 She currently works as a gardener and designer but has a background in computing and a degree in modern languages.
 As well as having been chair of a local drama group she is involved in many other ways, including acting and directing.
 Debbie has served as chair of the welfare committee and sat on both the finance & premises, and achievement & behaviour committees.